 Important components of palliative care:

-Symptom Management: Palliative care prioritizes managing physical symptoms such as pain, nausea, shortness of breath, exhaustion and other illness or treatment-related discomforts.
+Symptom Management: Palliative care prioritises managing physical symptoms such as pain, nausea, shortness of breath, exhaustion and other illness or treatment-related discomforts.
 Medications and other therapies relieve these symptoms.

 Emotional Support: Palliative care providers help patients and their families cope with psychological issues, anxiety, despair and loss.